paxswill/iocage-zigbee2mqtt/README.md

 ## Troubleshooting

-Logs are saved to `/var/log/zigbee2mqtt_daemon.log` within the jail.
+* Logs are saved to `/var/log/zigbee2mqtt_daemon.log` within the jail.
 They have embedded color sequences, so using `less -R` can make them pretty again.
+* If your configuration disappears on upgrade (a bug in earlier versions of this plugin), you can roll back to your pre-upgrade snapshot that iocage makes for you.
+Use `iocage snaplist zigbee2mqtt` (replacing `zigbee2mqtt` with the name of your jail) to list the available snapshots.
+Then use `iocage rollback -n SNAPSHOT_NAME zigbee2mqtt` to rollback the changes (replace `SNAPSHOT_NAME` with the name of a snapshot from the snapshot list, and change `zigbee2mqtt` as needed again).